BioDAS/biodas.github.io/wiki/Spec_Review.md

 ------------------------------------------------------------------------

-### <font color="red">Retrieve the DNA Associated with a Subsequence has been deprecated as the sequence cmd below is more commonly used.</font>Retrieve the DNA Associated with a Subsequence
+### <font color="red">Retrieve the DNA Associated with a Subsequence has been deprecated as the sequence cmd below is more commonly used.</font>

 ------------------------------------------------------------------------